-The Skirmish at Frankfort and Patterson’s Creek (aka Kelley’s Island) was fought on Wednesday, June 26, 1861 between Union forces commanded by Col. Lewis “Lew” Wallace and unknown Confederate forces in Mineral County, West Virginia.
+The Skirmish at Frankfort and Patterson’s Creek (aka Kelley’s Island) was fought on Wednesday, June 26, 1861 between Union forces commanded by Col. Lewis “Lew” Wallace and Confederate forces commanded by Lt.
+Col. Turner Ashby in Mineral County, West Virginia.

 In mid-June, Col. Lewis “Lew” Wallace, commanding the 11th Indiana Infantry Regiment, arrived in Cumberland, Maryland across the Potomac River from Virginia with a mission to guard the Baltimore & Ohio Railroad.
 His 11th Indiana routed a Confederate force out of Romney, Virginia on June 11, then withdrew.